 The National Committee for Quality Assurance (NCQA) has announced that Shea Medical Center (General Internal Medicine Shadyside, University of Pittsburgh Physicians) of Pittsburgh, PA has received NCQA Patient-Centered Medical Home (PCMH) Recognition for using evidence-based, patient-centered processes that focus on highly coordinated care and long-term, participative relationships.

 Click here to read the NCQA press release.

-The University of Pittsburgh Medical Center (UPMC) has once again received national recognition as one of "America's Best Hospitals," earning 13th position in US News & World Report's annual guide.
-The 2010–2011 results mark UPMC's 11th appearance in the last 12 years on the prestigious Honor Roll, which this year includes only 14 hospitals nationwide that are considered the "best of the best," according to the publication.
+The University of Pittsburgh Medical Center (UPMC) has once again received national recognition as one of "America's Best Hospitals," by U.S. News & World Report’s annual guide.
+In addition, UPMC is nationally ranked in 15 of the 16 medical specialties surveyed.